predict-idlab/plotly-resampler/mkdocs/FAQ.md

          in our opinion this did not make a lot of sense.
          It is therefore that we have overriden this behavior in plotly-resampler.

-??? abstract "What does [TraceUpdater](https://github.com/predict-idlab/trace-updater) do?"

-    The `TraceUpdater` class is a custom dash component that aids `dcc.Graph` components to efficiently send and update (in our case aggregated) data to the front-end.

-    For more information on how to use the trace-updater component together with the `FigureResampler`, see our dash app [examples](https://github.com/predict-idlab/plotly-resampler/tree/main/examples)
-    and look at the [trace-updater](https://github.com/predict-idlab/trace-updater/blob/master/trace_updater/TraceUpdater.py) its documentation.

 ??? abstract "My `FigureResampler.show_dash` keeps hanging (indefinitely) with the error message: `OSError: Port already in use`"

     !!! info "Disclaimer"